marekjm/viuact/docs/SPEC.markdown

 - a function call (or an actor call)
 - an operator call (e.g. division, addition, or pointer dereference)
 - a conditional expression
-- an exception catch expression
+- a catch-expression
+- a throw-expression

 A compound expression is one or more expressions (simple or compound) enclosed in braces, for example: